shajra/nix-example/tutorials/1-pkgs-make/README.md

 …
 ```

-Getting the revision of Nixpkgs is simple.
-That's just the commit ID from Git for the project.
+The revision string is just the Git commit ID capturing the Nixpkgs repository at the version we desire.
 To get the SHA-256 of the download, we could make a similar call to `nix-prefetch-url` as we made for pinning Pkgs-make earlier:

 ```shell
 nix-prefetch-url --unpack \